gerstung-lab/CancerRisk/README.md

 *Multi-cancer risk stratification based on national health data: A retrospective modelling and validation study*

 The analysis is split by the two main cohorts: [Denmark](./main/Denmark) and [UK Biobank](./main/UKB).

-The used scripts can be found in the under the above mentioned folders.
+The used scripts can be found in the above mentioned folders.

 The model parameters can be downloaded from [drive](https://drive.google.com/file/d/1PWsmL8f9w0hGZp9rbg_SQar82TTXVvvi/view?usp=sharing)
 An example on how to use the model to predict cancer risk see: (the download of the model file may need changing.):